-The concept of immersion is discussed in some detail below but, in brief, a person is immersed when they are submerged in, or surrounded by, an experience.
+The concept of immersion is discussed in some detail below, but, in brief, a person is immersed when they are submerged in, or surrounded by, an experience.
 Attempts to immerse individuals have a long history.
-Allen regards immersion as "the key to storytelling, in literature, film, videogames, even in the spoken stories told by our ancestors around the campfire" (Allen, draw the audience right inside the situation instead of leaving them to watch it from outside, from a distance" (Hitchcock, 1937).
-Individuals can be immersed in a wide range of contemporary physical environments such as escape rooms, and can experience immersion through theatre, film, gaming and television.
+Allen regards immersion as "the key to storytelling, in literature, film, videogames, even in the spoken stories told by our ancestors around the campfire" (Allen, 2018).
+Hitchcock stated that his goal with the film Sabotage was to immerse the audience: "to draw the audience right inside the situation instead of leaving them to watch it from outside, from a distance" (Hitchcock, 1937).
+Individuals can be immersed in a wide range of contemporary physical environments such as escape rooms and can experience immersion through theatre, film, gaming, and television.